softwarewithcode/casino/README.md

 * JakartaEE backend with MariaDB for the core data.
 Finished hands into MongoDB cloud?
 * UI: Browser?
 Html canvas for visualization?
 * Timetable?
-* OpenJDK 19 with compiler level 17
+* OpenJDK 19 with compiler level 19
+* used IDE Eclipse 2022-09